wolffbe/wolffbe/README.md

 Thank you for visiting my GitHub!
 For a quick introduction about myself, I invite you to visit my [website](https://www.bjpw.me/).
 For a detailed overview of my professional achievements, please see my [LinkedIn](https://www.linkedin.com/in/wolffbe/).

-Here are three public code samples that showcase my work:
+Here are some public repositories that showcase my work and research interests:

 | Project | Domain   | Technologies | Highlight |
 |---------|----------|--------------|-----------|